seven-io/node-red/README.md

 *UTF8?*: If enabled, enforce UTF8 encoding ignoring API detection.

-*Debug?*: If enabled, the API validates the request but doesn't send out SMS - useful for testing.

 *No Reload?*: If enabled, dispatch of duplicate SMS, text and recipient alike within 180 seconds, gets allowed.